ZackMurray89/sorting-algorithms/src/sortingAlgorithms/insertion.md

    algorithms use Insertion Sort for subarrays below a certain size threshold because Insertion Sort becomes more effecient than the recursive overhead of other algorithms like Merge Sort or Quick Sort on small portions.

+## When Not To Use Insertion Sort

+1. **Large Randomly Ordered Datasets:** For large arrays with elements in a random order, Insertion Sorts _O(n^2^)_ complexity will lead to very poor performance.

+2. **When Performance On Unsorted Data Is Critical:** If you consistently need to sort large and highly unsorted arrays opt for a differenct algorithm like Quick Sort, Merge Sort or Heap Sort.